Glock GmbH: Embezzlement

 Glock has twice been the target of embezzlement schemes involving high-ranking officers of the company or others closely related to the company.
 In 1999, Charles Ewert attempted to have Gaston Glock murdered after Glock asked for a meeting regarding an accusation of embezzlement.
 Ewert was convicted of attempted murder along with an accomplice for his involvement.

 In April 2012, Paul Jannuzzo, the former CEO of US subsidiary Glock, Inc., was convicted of racketeering regarding his involvement in an embezzlement scheme against the company.

 Investigations in the Ewert embezzlement case exposed questionable financial dealings by Ewert and a complicated ownership structure hidden behind a string of shell companies in favourable tax locations around the world.

 Legacy

 Glock handguns are used by armed forces and law enforcement organizations worldwide, including most law enforcement agencies in the United States.

+Glock has clearly made their mark on the world, making it one of the most recognizable handguns.
+As such, many forms of media feature Glocks or Glock-inspired pistols, such as video games, film and TV.

 Glock handguns are popular in some countries for personal protection and practical shooting.
 The company sponsors a competitive shooting team that travels worldwide.